stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 Notes:

-* All the generated structures are derived from the `VulkanStructure` base-class (detailed in the next chapter).
+* All the generated structures are derived from the `VulkanStructure` base-class which is detailed in the next chapter.

-* The fields in a JNA structure must also be declared in the `@FieldOrder` annotation.
+* All fields in a JNA structure must also be declared in the `@FieldOrder` annotation.

 * The `foreach` loop for the structure fields injects the value for the `sType` special case.